Jbleezy/BO1-Reimagined/README.md

 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
 * Test if players are able to grief teammates (need a 3-4 player game)
 * Check if PaP is showing take weapon hintstring for other players weapons for a short period
+* Test if we throw a grenade and it fails, see if the print statement shows up

 ## MAYBE:
 * Ascension: double tap obtainable by having every other perk on the map? (gained as soon as you get all perks, lost if you lose one)